TylerCityStation

 MERWINSVILLLE3 [NYNH&H, 1915]

 A new combination station in 1915 replaced the converted freight depot that was moved to become LIME ROCK2.
 In spite of the bad feeling between Hurd and the railroad, the name of the stop was not changed back to GAYLORDSVILLE until 1918, reportedly on February 1.
 Timetables seem to bear this out.
-The PUC photo at upper left is dated 10/13/1925 and the one at upper right is a ca. 1930 Benton and Drake, the latter posing with the touring car that transported the pair on their photographic adventures.
-The shot at lower left appeared in the newspaper when this station was purchased from the railroad in 1968 and moved about 1,000 feet south and to the east side of the track to be used as a private home.
-The fall 1971 saga is in the New York Times article that tells of the later acquisition of a caboose to complement the station.
-The tale of the depots built here and their successive renamings is unique enough historically, but even more remarkable for the fact that the hotel, the converted freight depot, and the final combination station all still stand today.
-[REFS: PTH925.1917.32; NHAR45.1916.10; NYT/01/02/1971/R1; NYT/11/10/1971/01?; D70; R54+]
+The PUC photo at [1] is dated 10/13/1925 and the shot at [2] is Lewis H. Benton's #2656 taken on 6/22/1930; Irving Drake is posing with the sedan that transported the pair on their photographic adventures.
+Order boards are down both ways in the undated, southward-looking shot at [3].
+The image at [4] appeared in the newspaper when this station was purchased from the railroad in 1968 and moved in the fall of 1971, about 1,000 feet south and to the east side of the track, to be used as a private home.
+The saga is in the New York Times article that tells of the later acquisition of a caboose to complement the station.
+The tale of the depots built here and their successive renamings is unique enough historically, but even more remarkable for the fact that the hotel, the converted freight depot that became LIME ROCK2, and the final combination station all still stand today in 2019.
+[REFS: PTH925.1917.32; NHAR45.1916.10; NYT/01/02/1971/R1; NYT/11/10/1971/01?; D70; R54+][rev070315, 083019]